SorenEricMent/psychosis/README.md

 - Having autocomplete hint lists when editing based on inputted content
   - Removed
 - Looking up an interface or an attribute that would allow a specific operation.
 (Only first-order statements am I planning to support)
-  -
-- Check if the current policy has violated existing dontaudit or neverallow rules (Only first-order statements am I planning to support)
 - Have a track on new interfaces or templates that was defined by the user.
 (Be able to add or remove interfaces or templates to "user-defined" list)
 - Able to assign interfaces or templates with Tags for easier lookup (Be able to add or remove interfaces or templates to the list corresponding to the Tag via a HashMap)
 - Lookup interfaces or templates via tags, name or description.